-This is a tutorial for creating layered knockout text for vinyl and cardstock projects using Cricut Design Space.
+This is a tutorial for how to do the Cricut knockout method to create a layered text graphic for vinyl and cardstock projects using Cricut Design Space.

-I know most knockout tutorial online showcase that family name sign.
-I wanted to create something that was a little bit cuter and more applicable towards all sorts of designs.
+I know most Cricut knockout name tutorials online showcase that family name sign.
+I wanted to create something that was a little bit cuter and more applicable to all sorts of designs.

-You can make knockout text using any text and background graphic.
+You can make knockout designs using any text or shape.
 The best part is, you can do this all within Cricut Design Space.

 If you like this floral hear background graphic, both the SVG and Printable PDF are available for free in my resource library.